Scotland’s Oldest Bridges.

 However, tensile stress is only avoided if the force-line remains within the masonry (between in the intrados and the extrados of the arch stones); ideally within the middle-third of the dimension.
 If such a line exists, then the structure, before collapse, will find it and remain safe.
 If such a line cannot be found then tension can be expected and stress fractures will be followed by collapse of the arch.
 Clearly, the wider the voussoirs of a circular arch, the easier it is for catenary lines to fit within it.
 A range of different arch shapes is therefore possible, some more optimal than others, but if a pure catenary shape were chosen, the voussoirs could be very slim without compromising safety.

-All this applies mathematically and geometrically to a theoretical arch.
+All this applies mathematically to a theoretical arch.
 However, a real masonry bridge is different because it has weight and substance- the additional burden of dead-load: decking, parapets, spandrels and infill.
-This weight on the arch alters the shape of the force-lines a little; they change their profile to approach that of a parabola, which is different mathematically as well as having a little less spread.
-The heavier the whole structure, the more parabolic the force lines become.
-Expressed simply, weighting an arch, especially on the haunches, brings the force lines in a little.
-Compare above and left.
-Of course, unlike a simple arch, a bridge has more material to contain the force lines, but in practice the lines of thrust are best contained by solid quality, anchored masonry- voussoirs, abutments or buttressing, perhaps ideally in ashlar.
+This weight on the arch alters the shape of the force-lines a little; they change their profiles to approach that of a parabola, which is different mathematically as well as having a little less spread.
+The heavier the whole structure, the more parabolic the force lines become; the implication is that weighting an arch, especially on the haunches, brings the force lines in a little.
+Recent technologies such as finite element analysis also seem to suggest something else: large volumes of infill tend to nudge the force-lines a little nearer to a semicircular profile.
+Of course, unlike a simple arch, a bridge has more material to contain the force lines, but in practice, the lines of thrust are best contained by solid quality, anchored masonry- voussoirs, abutments or buttressing, perhaps ideally in ashlar.

 In summary, most old masonry bridges have shapes which are less than optimal for containing the forces of gravity; consequently, they must have either wide voussoirs or solid abutments on both sides.